 We begin at the Reserva

-Ecologica de Guapiassu (REGUA) at the base of the Serra dos Orgaos.
+Ecologica de Guapiacu (REGUA) at the base of the Serra dos Orgaos.

-Here we値l enjoy a comfortable lodge, a nice diversity of trails, a
+Here we値l enjoy a comfortable lodge, excellent food and service, a nice diversity of trails, a

 During our five days here, we may find over 200 species of birds.